A Critique of Economic and Sociological Theories of Social Control, 16 J. LEGAL STUD. 67-99 (1987)

 Date of Authorship for this Version

 Ellickson, Robert C., "A Critique of Economic and Sociological Theories of Social Control" (1987).
 Faculty Scholarship Series.
-Paper 464.
+464.